Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Threats to Validity

 \section{Threats to Validity}

 \myparagraph{Construct Threats} In this paper we introduced the concept of \emph{Deep Learning Reengineering}.
 This concept tailors the idea of software reengineering~\citep{SEReengineering,Byrne1992ConceptualFoundation4SWReengineering} to the reengineering tasks pertinent to DL.
 We used this concept as a criterion by which to select repositories and defects for analysis.
-Although this concept resembles traditional problems in reuse and porting, we believe reengineering is a useful conceptualization for the activities of software engineers working with DL technologies.
+Although this concept resembles traditional problems in reuse and porting, we believe reengineering is a useful conceptualization for the activities of software engineers working with DL technologies. \new{Through our study, we provide empirical evidence on the prevalence and nature of these concepts, demonstrating the appropriateness of this conceptual framework for understanding and improving the practice of deep learning reengineering process (\cref{sec: ReengModel}).}

 \myparagraph{Internal Threats} In measuring aspects of this concept, we relied on manual classification of GitHub issue data.
-Our methodology might bring potential bias in our results.
-The use of only one experienced rater in failure analysis and one analyzer in the interview study also increases the likelihood of subjective biases influencing the results.
+Our methodology might bring potential bias in our results. \new{First, our data collection filters might bias the collection of defects. \new{We followed previous studies to study closed issues, which allow us to understand the flow of a full discussion and can help to reveal all possible information types~\citep{arya2019analysisofInfoTypeofOSSIssueDiscussion, Sun2017RealBugsforML}.
+However, we acknowledge that issues without associated fixes can also be important.} } Second, the use of only one experienced rater in failure analysis and one analyzer in the interview study also increases the likelihood of subjective biases influencing the results.
 To mitigate subjectivity in the GitHub issue analysis, we adapted and applied existing taxonomies.
 Ambiguity was resolved through instrument calibration and discussion.
 Acceptable levels of interrater agreement were measured on a sample of the data.

 We also agree that there could be some bias in the framework analysis of in the interview study.
 We considered the bias in our study design.
 To mitigate the bias in our interview data, we build a draft of reengineering workflow based on the knowledge of ML development workflow~\citep{Amershi2019SE4MLCaseStudy}.
 Our observations from the failure analysis also let us tease out similarities and differences in the reengineering context.
-During the interview, we asked if the subjects have anything to add to our workflow.
-We also recirculated our findings with some of the interview subjects (team leaders) and they agreed with our analysis~\citep{ritchie2013qualitative}.
+During the interview, we asked if the subjects had anything to add to our workflow. \new{We also conducted member checking by sharing our findings with 6 team leaders from \cref{Method: CVReengineeringTeam}, who confirmed their agreement with our analysis~\citep{ritchie2013qualitative}.}

 \myparagraph{External Threats} Our case study considered DL reengineering in the context of computer vision.
 Our findings may not generalize to reengineering in other DL applications.
 Within our case study, our failure analysis examined open-source CV models.
 Our data may not generalize to commercial practices; to mitigate this, we focused on popular CV models.
 Lack of theoretical generalization is a drawback of our case study method; the trade-off is for a deeper look at a single context.
 We believe findings for CV are worth having, even if they do not generalize to all DL reengineering efforts.
 CV is a crucial technology with many applications~\citep{Wang2021UAVBug, Garcia2020AVBugs}.
 As a point of comparison, we think that research on web applications contextualized to important frameworks like Rails~\citep{yang2019view} and Node.js~\citep{chang2019detecting} are worth having, even if not all software is a web application or if some web applications use other technologies.